 2. How Long Does Encephalitis Last?

 The acute phase of encephalitis in infants when the symptoms are most severe generally lasts for a week.
-Full recovery from encephalitis can take many weeks, months and sometimes close to a year depending on the severity of the case.
+Full recovery from encephalitis can take many weeks and months and sometimes close to a year depending on the severity of the case.

 Encephalitis can be fatal if not brought to medical attention in due time.
 Hence, it is important that you look out for symptoms and take prompt action.